jschneidewind/pyH2A/README.md

 pip install pyH2A
 ```

+# Documentation

+Documentation for pyH2A is available at: https://pyh2a.readthedocs.io/en/latest/

 # Dependencies

 pyH2A uses Python >3.7 with the following libraries: `NumPy`, `SciPy`, `Pandas`, `Matplotlib` and `Click`